mgorski/DevZone/API/README.md

         }
         "error" : null
     }
-Warning: If  there was no subscription for any contact’s origin in given day then this day is not returned.
+**Warning**: If  there was no subscription for any contact’s origin in given day then this day is not returned.

 get_contacts_amount_per_account
 Get total contacts amount on your account.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_contacts_amount_per_account",